FaniPi/shelly_alarm_clock/README.md

 1. File shelly/set_ip/ip.php
 Enter the IP of the Shelly WiFi Switch in the $alert_ip variable.
 2. File shelly/wecker/wecker.py
-Enter the IP of the Shelly WiFi Switch in the $ip variable.
+Enter the IP of the Shelly WiFi Switch in the ip variable.

 Options to switch the light on and off.
 1. Shelly WiFi Switch 1 or 2.5